tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Jun 13 2007

-Emmanuel Dibbert (a 33-year-old White poor college dropout) entered a church, ready to deliver a speech to religious people.
+Emmanuel Dibbert (a 33-year-old white poor college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Emmanuel Dibbert sometimes preached his views to theists, but still felt afraid.
 Emmanuel Dibbert uttered a quick prayer to Alice to calm his nerves.
 As Emmanuel Dibbert entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Emmanuel Dibbert used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 To prove his's point, Emmanuel Dibbert described an example where he personally witnessed Alice divinely healing someone.
 Emmanuel Dibbert argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.
 Emmanuel Dibbert denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Alice created humans.
 Emmanuel Dibbert smiled when he explained how Heaven and Hell are the same as the 'religious' people viewed it: good people go to Heaven and bad people go to Hell.